endeavorcomm/le-cms/setup-cert-mgmt-system.md

 Login to your certificate management server as the certbot user

-Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms)
+Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

 Change the !#/bin/bash line at the top of all scripts to whatever the path is to your bash.
-To find out, type 'which bash' in the CLI.
+To find out, type 'which bash' in the CLI

 If you cloned the repo, copy deploy-cert.sh and renew-cert.sh scripts into the home directory of the certbot user, on your certificate managment server